Key features of the proposed M4 Smart Motorway

 Additional traffic sensors and CCTV cameras to continually monitor traffic conditions.

-Additional emergency telephones and stopping bays to provide drivers with improved safety when their vehicle breaks down or if there is an emergency stop required.
+Additional emergency telephones and maintenance bays to provide drivers with improved safety when their vehicle breaks down or if there is an emergency stop required.

-- All entry ramps (except Russell Street westbound) will be realigned, extended and widened to between two and four lanes at the stop line to smooth traffic flow onto the motorway
+- Entry ramps at key interchanges will be realigned, extended and widened to smooth traffic flow onto the motorway

 - Some exit ramps will also be realigned, extended and widened to reduce queuing onto the motorway

-- Traffic signalling improvements and minor adjustments will be made at intersections.
+- Traffic signalling improvements and minor adjustments will be made at some intersections.